 Each of the 4Cs affects the value of a diamond and are important aspects you need to understand when shopping for a diamond engagement ring.

 Cut: The sparkle and brilliance exhibited by a diamond is a result of carefully engineered proportions and precise facet polishing.
-Cut quality is what determines whether a diamond will look lively or dull and it has the greatest influence on its appearance.
+Cut quality is what determines whether a diamond will look lively or dull and has the greatest influence on its appearance.

 There’s a whole science behind understanding diamond cut and it can get a little technical for beginners.
 That’s why I’ve broken it down into an easy to understand section here for you to read.

 Color: Diamond color is graded on a scale of D (colorless) to Z (light yellow/brown).
 The market places a price premium on colorless diamonds due to their relative rarity and popularity with consumers.
 In real life, the differences between color grades are very subtle and not easily picked out by the untrained eye.